jsoendermann/MongoStyleGuide/README.md

 ## Booleans

 <a name='booleans--booleans-and-enums'></a>
 - [3.1](#booleans--booleans-and-enums) **Booleans and enums**: Don't model things as booleans that have no natural correspondence to true/false, even if they only have two possible states.
-Use enums instead
+Use enums instead.

     > Why?
-    > 1. Booleans can not be extended beyond two possible values but the field might have to change later to include additional values, e.g. a boolean field 'hasArrived' could not be extended later to include the possibility of cancelled appointments.
+    > 1. Booleans can not be extended beyond two possible values, e.g. a boolean field 'hasArrived' could not be changed later to include the possibility of cancelled appointments.
-    > 1. It makes meaning explicit.
-If your gender field contains the value `true`, you can't tell if that means male or female.

     | :x: gender              | :white_check_mark: gender |
     | :---------------- | :----------------- |